-We have used gallery walls in several rooms and spaces over the years as I worked out our own decorating style.
+We have used gallery walls in several rooms and spaces over the years as I worked out our own decorating style and worked with a sometimes tight budget that didn’t allow for large pieces of art.

 - family photos